-The information in this report will be updated every 4 weeks.
+The information in this report will be updated bi-monthly.

 The community-based organizations and programs listed below provide services to individuals with an ABI living in the Greater Toronto Area.
 To find organizations and services outside of Toronto and the GTA, please connect with the ABI Navigator in your area.